Friday, March 12, 2010

 B: Pass.

-V: Peeter Oja’s croaky voice suits the performance.
-Otherwise appalling in every repect apart from that it’s not taking itself in the slightest bit seriously.
+– apart from that it’s not taking itself in the slightest bit seriously.

 04 Moldova

-B: I love these lyrics.
-They have a well-meaning clumsiness about them in places, but then surprise you with lines like “All I need / Is to find... / ...the words I’ve never said / The words I need to touch your world / And your life, to breathe your soul”.
+B: I love these lyrics: they have a well-meaning clumsiness about them in places, but then surprise you with lines like “All I need / Is to find... / ...the words I’ve never said / The words I need to touch your world / And your life, to breathe your soul”.

 A: The 5.1 Dolby digital surround sound production is fantastic, bringing out every little nuance of the composition.
 I could listen to it on an endless loop and never get tired of it.